Can Siteimprove crawl an intranet and other non-public sites?

 The authentication proxy steps through the HTTP interactions and records the cookies set in the negotiation, then for each subsequent request to the site, the relevant cookies are added to the request.

-- We cannot crawl sites that use multi-factor authentication.
+- We cannot crawl sites that use multifactor authentication, also known as 2FA or MFA

 - We are unable to support the use of Captcha

-- In some cases, you may need to allow our crawler IP addresses.
-The default IP address used by our crawler: 188.8.131.52.
+- In some cases, you may need to allow our crawler IP addresses

 Each login scenario is different and due to the complexities and security restrictions involved, configuring a login can take days, or weeks if it needs to be escalated to our development team.